-- An academic is assessed on at a minimum nine development components depending on the profile; - These components belong to the following building blocks:
+- An academic is assessed on at a minimum ten development components depending on the profile; - These components belong to the following building blocks:

-1 Customization in the development and assessment of certain Professorial positions (i.e. Affiliate Professors and Professors of Practice) and Professors with (very) small contracts may be needed as these types of Professors are not always able/requested to perform on all (core) development components.
+&lt;sup>1 Customization in the development and assessment of certain Professorial positions (i.e. Affiliate Professors and Professors of Practice) and Professors with (very) small contracts may be needed as these types of Professors are not always able/requested to perform on all (core) development components.

-2 Although this profile is applicable to Assistant, Associate and Full Professors, the different UFO-function titles and salary scales remain in place.
+&lt;sup>2 Although this profile is applicable to Assistant, Associate and Full Professors, the different UFO-function titles and salary scales remain in place.

 - The first building block consists of four UM core values in which every member of the UM community is expected to develop themselves, being academic citizenship, personal/professional leadership, teamwork and impact & Open Science.
-The values of impact & Open Science and personal/professional leadership therewith also encompass the basic threshold levels of impact and leadership inherent to the role of any academic within UM. - As education and research form the basis of an academic career, the second building block consists of components on education and research, which serve to establish the required basis in both domains and reaffirm UM's vision that any academic career must be underpinned by a combination of research and teaching. - The third building block consists of at least three elective development components 0 from the focus domains of education, research, leadership and impact.
-Each focus domain contains three standard elective development components.
+The values of impact & Open Science and personal/professional leadership therewith also encompass the basic threshold levels of impact and leadership inherent to the role of any academic within UM. - As education and research form the basis of an academic career, the second building block consists of components on education and research, which serve to establish the required basis in both domains and reaffirm UM's vision that any academic career must be underpinned by a combination of research and teaching.
+For academics who also perform clinical activities, patient care is considered as an additional core activity. - The third building block consists of at least three elective development components from the focus domains of education, research, patient care, leadership and impact.
+Each focus domain contains three standard elective assessment components.
 For a period ranging from 3 to 5 years, it is advisable that an academic focusses on one domain.
-Thereby, academics and their leaders should aspire to truly diversify careers3.
+Thereby, academics and their leaders should aspire to truly diversify careers.
 It is not the intent that an academic excels in all domains (at the same time).
-For those academics also working "in practice", be it patient care or otherwise, the elective components agreed upon should be evaluated in light of their practical experience.
+For those academics also working "in practice", be it patient care or otherwise, the elective assessment components agreed upon should be evaluated in light of their practical experience (possibly the core activity "patient care").
 A person may choose as many elective components as desired for their own development.
-Note however that selecting more than three components does not constitute a better outlook towards promotion.
+Note however that selecting more than three assessment components does not constitute a better outlook towards promotion.
 Quality, not quantity, is the standard in this evaluation model.
-In agreement with your leadership, an additional custom component not listed among the standard elective components may be added.
+In agreement with your leadership, an additional custom assessment component not listed among the standard elective assessment components may be added.
 The selection of focus domains available may differ per faculty, department or otherwise.